Skip to main content

 }

-/** Interface for reading, to construct an instance of a Parcelable class from a Parcel. */
+/** Interface for constructing Parcelable class instances from Parcel. */

 public static final Creator<MyTextContent> CREATOR =